sarahzu/Configuration-System/README.md

 * Electron

 When cypress testing interface opens, either click *"Run all specs"* to run every test or click on the individual spec you want to run.
 The test(s) will be executed in your browser.
 For more information about cypress testing, see [https://www.cypress.io/](https://www.cypress.io/)

-### Github Repository Used for Testing

-Because the unit tests and cypress end-to-end tests use one of the above mentioned private testing Github Repositories, you need access to be able to run the tests.
-If you have not added your computer's ssh key to your Github Account, the terminal of the running API will ask you about your credentials while running the tests.
-If a cypress test needs your Github account credentials, it will wait 10 seconds in order to give you enough time to enter them.
-Please enter your credentials into the terminal of the running API server in the given timeframe, otherwise the test will fail.